 - Young Carers Residential for young carers aged 8 – 12, Tuesday 20th August – Thursday 22nd August

 - Ski course during summer holidays, for young carers age 8+, and young adult carers age 16-25.

-Please note that the activities in May half term and summer holidays will be advertised nearer the time, so we will not be taking any bookings or applications yet.
+Please note that the activities in the summer holidays will be advertised nearer the time, so we will not be taking any bookings or applications yet.

 On 22nd February 95 young carers and 45 professionals came together at our annual Young Carers Conference ‘Hear Us Shout!’.
 This is an annual event, organised and run by the Young Carers Council.
 It is a chance for young carers to tell educational, health and social care professionals what it is like being a young carer, and what they need from professionals.
 It is also a great way to meet other young carers, and have some fun.